Comino: Contemporary structures

 The Comino Hotel was built in the 1960s above San Niklaw Bay.
 There are also holiday bungalows by the Santa Marija Bay.
 The hotel is being rebuilt by Hili Ventures Ltd (run by Melo Hili) with an investment of €120m and set to be completed in 2023.
 The project is for the 100-room Comino Hotel to be demolished and replaced by a 70-room hotel and 19 bungalows.
 The environmental impact assessment of the project noted the negative impact of extraction of rock and soil from the site, and the loss of habitat in both sites due to the change in location and the increased number of buildings, further encroaching on the surrounding garrigue.
 The project has yet to receive full planning and environmental permission.
 Hotel and bungalow village are expected to open by 2025.

 The Comino Police Station is located between the bungalows and the Comino Chapel.
 It is responsible for the small community and visitors, aided by the Malta Police Force in Malta and Gozo when necessary.

 Transport

 Ferries provide transportation to Comino from either Malta or Gozo, with scheduled boat trips departing from Ċirkewwa or Mġarr.
 Schedules vary by season.

-Providers offer boat taxi service from Blue Lagoon, Comino back to the mainlines as well as tours of the Santa Maria Caves in Comino.
+Group tours operate mainly between March and December, with larger excursion boats departing from ports such as Sliema and Bugibba and typically visiting the Blue Lagoon.

+Private boat trips also depart from Ċirkewwa and nearby harbours, offering shorter half-day tours that explore several areas around Comino, including caves, lagoons, and quieter swimming spots.